 About the Center for Civil Rights Remedies

-The Center for Civil Rights Remedies (CCRR) is an initiative at the UCLA Civil Rights Project that began in the summer of 2011.
-The CCRR Remedies is dedicated to improving educational opportunities and outcomes for children from subgroups who have been discriminated against historically due to their race/ethnicity, and who are frequently subjected to exclusionary practices such as disciplinary removal, over-representation in special education, and reduced access to a college-bound curriculum.
-Special projects on the School-to-Prison Pipeline and Racial Inequity in Special Education are supported by the Atlantic Philanthropies and The California Endowment and carried out in collaboration with several partner organizations.
+The Center for Civil Rights Remedies (CCRR) was an initiative at the UCLA Civil Rights Project that began in the summer of 2011.
+It was dedicated to improving educational opportunities and outcomes for children from subgroups who have been discriminated against historically due to their race/ethnicity, and who are frequently subjected to exclusionary practices such as disciplinary removal, over-representation in special education, and reduced access to a college-bound curriculum.
+Projects were supported by the Atlantic Philanthropies and The California Endowment and carried out in collaboration with several partner organizations.